JoshGuarino/term-web-deno/README.md

 <br /><br />

 ## Notes
-- Still a little buggy on firefox for focusing the input.
+- Still a little buggy on firefox for focusing the input and mobile doesn't work.
 - Arrow up and down for history needs better implementation.
 - Will eventually make modular for anyone to use with a simple `config.json`.